King's Park Kids

 Then, you and your child will both get a sticker with a matching code.
 If for any reason we need to reach you during the service, we will text you directly or you’ll see your child’s code on the screen in service.
 This sticker is also what you’ll use to pick up your child after the service.

 Upon graduation, Kristen began serving as a campus missionary with ENC at UNC, where she dated and eventually married her long-time friend, Ryan Robinson.
-They have been married for almost 5 years and have two sons, Joel (2 years) and Gideon (1 month).
+They have three children.
 After serving the college campus for nearly 8 years, Kristen accepted her current role as the Kids Ministry Director and is passionate about seeing children encounter Jesus and make disciples.